E80 Project Final Deliverables

 Recommended Outline

-Both your presentation and your final report will be telling a similar story: why did you do a robot deployment, what are the technical details of how your robot worked, and what can the audience take away from that.
-Therefore, we expect that most reports (and presentations) will be organized as below.
+Both your poster and your final report will be telling a similar story: why did you do a robot deployment, what are the technical details of how your robot worked, and what can the audience take away from that.
+Therefore, we expect that most reports (and posters) will be organized as below.

-All reports and presentations must contain the following:
+All reports and posters must contain the following:

 - Description of safety precautions that you took during your robot deployment to ensure that you gathered data in a way that protected the environment and other people.

-Successful reports and presentations usually include discussions of:
+Successful reports and poster usually include discussions of:

 - Science and/or engineering goals